sureshmelvinsigera/Operating_Systems_Project/install-the-software/README.md

 - Inkscape (vector graphics editor)
 - Supertux (game)

 The student will also need to access a network printer.
 The printer is a shared printer on the network using a PCL6 driver.
-The printer is shared as "SharedPCLPrinter" via windows networks (also known as smb).
+The printer is shared as "SharedPCLPrinter" via Windows networks (also known as smb).

 ### Repeatability